 - 1. Municipal clerks must ensure that accessible components are available to all electors to cast their ballots including: - a.
 Ensuring accessible components are located in an accessible voting booth with sufficient privacy. - b.
 Ensuring the accessible components are turned on and working.
 Wis.
 Stat. § 5.25(4). - c.
-Municipal clerks should ensure that must include accessible ballots ballots marked using accessible voting equipment are included in their public test of voting equipment.
+Municipal clerks must include ballots marked using accessible voting equipment in their public test of voting equipment.
 Wis.
-Stat. § 5.84(1).

-- 2. Municipal clerks should ensure that election inspectors are familiar with accessible equipment and able to perform basic tasks including: - a.
+Stat. § 5.84(1). - 2.
+Municipal clerks should ensure that election inspectors are familiar with accessible equipment and able to perform basic tasks including: - a.
 Explain to an elector how to use the equipment to cast their ballot. - b.
-Turn on and restart the accessible equipment (if applicable). - c.
+Turn on and restart the accessible equipment (if applicable).

+- c.
 Change the paper roll, if necessary. - d.
 Change ink cartridge, if necessary.